 The tournament will begin on Saturday August 24 at 5:30am at the Onondaga Lake Park Marina and Boat Launch in Liverpool.
 Tournament and will conclude at 12:30pm.
 Anglers will then assemble and under police escort, drive over to the New York State Fairgrounds for our weigh in from 1:15-2:30pm at the bank of the NY Experience pond.

 Come enjoy the sweet tastes of maple syrup, maple cotton candy and other maple treats while learning about the fascinating and age old process that is used to make maple syrup.
 The Maple Center is located in the Horticulture Building.

 New York State Christmas Tree Growers

 Let the New York State Christmas Tree Growers Association get you in the mood for the Christmas holidays.
 Christmas trees, wreaths, centerpieces and heart-shaped novelties compete for prizes on opening day of the Fair.
-There are wreath-making demonstrations daily in the activity tent outside the Horticulture Building.
+There are wreath-making demonstrations daily in their location in front of The Eatery building.

 New York State Fair History Exhibit

 Maybe you’re attending the Fair for the first time.
 Maybe you’ve come here for decades.
 Chances are, there’s a lot about the Great New York State Fair that you don’t know.
-Be sure to stop in at the Grange building and wander through the new exhibit with displays that tell the story of where the Fair began, where it traveled, who came to the Fair, who entertained at the Fair and much more from 1841 to the present.
-Share your memories with us and purchase some Fair mementos at the exhibit store.
+Be sure to stop in at the Grange building and wander through this exhibit with displays that tell the story of where the Fair began, where it traveled, who came to the Fair, who entertained at the Fair and much more from 1841 to the present... share your memories with us!

 New York State Grange Building

 Come in and see what programs the NYS Grange are involved with.
-In addition, enjoy performances on the Grange Stage by old-country party bands, line dancers and lots and lots of cloggers.
+In addition, enjoy performances on the Grange Stage by old-country party bands, line dancers, singers and lots and lots of cloggers.

 New York State International Horse Show